euroscipy/euroscipy_proceedings/papers/murri/murri.rst

 ----------------

-The author acknowledges support of the Informatik Dienste of the University of Zurich, particularly for the usage of the new SGI UV machine for running the tests.
+The author acknowledges support of the Informatik Dienste of the University of Zurich, particularly for the usage of the new SGI UV 2000 machine for running the tests.
 I would also like to thank Kay Hayen, Marc Florisson, Russel Power and Alex Rubynstein for their readiness to discuss and fix the bugs I reported on Nuitka, Numba, and Falcon.
 Finally, I would like to express my gratitude to all those who made remarks and inquiries at the EuroSciPy poster session, and particularly Ronan Lamy and Denis Engemann for their insightful comments.
+Finally, I would like to thank Mike Mueller and Pierre de Buyl for reviewing the initial draft paper and making many useful suggestions for improving it.

 References